People

 Profile

-I am a medical statistician in The Infant Mortality and Morbidity Studies (TIMMS) research group.
-My work primarily centres on the development and use of statistical methods in perinatal and neonatal research.
-I am particularly interested in the methods used for quality improvement and quality assurance in healthcare.
+My work primarily centres on the development and use of statistical methods in perinatal and neonatal research but I am also interested in the methods used for quality improvement and quality assurance in healthcare.

 I was awarded my undergraduate degree by the Open University in 1995, having successfully completed modules in applied mathematics and statistics.
 I completed the MSc Medical Statistics & IT at the University of Leicester in 1997 and then remained at the university taking up a post as a research associate.
-I subsequently completing my PhD at the University of Leicester in 2006.
-I have remained at Leicester since and took up my first academic post in 2016.
-I was promoted to Professor of Medical Statistics in 2020
+I have remained at the University of Leicester since and I subsequently completed my PhD here in 2006.
+I took up my first academic post in 2016 and I was promoted to Professor of Medical Statistics in 2020

 Research

-My current research interest centres on the use and development of statistical methods for quality improvement and quality assurance in healthcare.
+My current research is focused on the use and development of statistical methods for quality improvement and quality assurance in healthcare.
 I am also interested in the statistical issues arising from research in perinatal, neonatal, and paediatric medicine.

 I am a co-investigator and perinatal lead for MBRRACE-UK, the national collaborative programme of work undertaking the surveillance and investigation of stillbirths, neonatal deaths, and maternal deaths in the UK.
 As the lead statistician for MBRRACE-UK, I supervise the analysis of data for the UK's national perinatal mortality surveillance report.